ViniRoveri/TheGamesIWent/readme.md

 # **The Games I Went** ([Website link](https://thegamesiwent.vercel.app/))

-Website created with React, TypeScript and the React Router where information, data and statistics are archived about all the football matches I have ever attended in my life.
+Website created with React, TypeScript and some React libraries where information, data and statistics are archived about all the football matches I have ever attended in my life.
 The games are on a NoSQL REST API that was built with NodeJS, Express and MongoDB and controlled locally.

 ## What challenges did I overcome working on this?